-The course instructor will meet with the whole class during a regular lecture slot at least once per week.
-This meeting will provide an opportunity for general project instruction, clarification of requirements, schedule reminders, questions, troubleshooting, sourcing of materials or resources and other housekeeping matters.
 A teaching assistant is also available to assist students and may help with software or other resource requirements.
 This assistant will also be asked by the instructor to perform some of the review of project binders, plans and reports.
 Some questions or concerns arising during the meeting may require extra time for which the scheduling of a private meeting with the instructor may be necessary.
 It will be the responsibility of the student group to formally request this with the instructor.
-Groups are discouraged from making frequent and arbitrary contact with the instructor (or client) as this may be viewed as shirking responsibilities, or, be a demonstration of impatience.
+Groups are discouraged from making frequent and arbitrary contact with the instructor and client outside of regular class and meeting slots as this may be viewed as shirking responsibilities, or, be a demonstration of impatience.